 The value in the Reconnect Threshold byte indicates the amount of data that must be in the buffer before the tape drive reconnects to the initiator for a buffered write or read operation.
+To optimize tape drive performance, the reconnect threshold is measured differently for read and write operations.

-The value is expressed in 3-KB increments.
-The default is 80h (384 KB).
-Valid values range from 20h to D0h (96 to 624 KB).
+The reconnect threshold is measured in 3-KB increments for a read operation and in 4-KB increments for a write operation.
+The default is 80h (384 KB for a read operation and 512KB for a write operation).
+Valid values range from 20h to D0h (96 to 624 KB for a read operation and 128 to 832 KB for a write operation).
 For more information about the reconnect threshold, see Section 3.6.

 Note: If the ND bit is 1 and you set the Reconnect Threshold byte to a value less than A0h or greater than C0h, the value will automatically be changed to A0h.
 If, however, you set the Reconnect Threshold byte to a value between A0h and C0h, that value will take effect.
-If the ND bit is 0, the Reconnect Threshold byte can have any value from 20h to D0h (96 to 624 KB).
+If the ND bit is 0, the Reconnect Threshold byte can have any value from 20h to D0h (96 to 624 KB for a read operation and 128 to 832 KB for a write operation).